timm/tested/docs/onOptimize.md

 - 20th century optimization: given N goals, add magic weights and try to change the sum:
   - $\sum_i w_i G__i$
   - problem: results dependent on $w_i$
-    - so a standard technique in the 20th century was
+    - so a standard technique in the 20th century was to re-run the analysis with perturbations to $w_i$
+      - tedious
+- Then came algorithms that reasoned across Parento fronter XXX

+MOEA/D
+Gaussian process models
+G,A,T,E,

 ## Search-base SE.

 Many algorithms: e.g. hill-climbing